← Back

 This takes seconds to configure.
 Combined with the HSTS header mentioned above, it ensures your visitors are always on the encrypted version, even if they type the URL without https.

-Every WordPress plugin, every JavaScript library, every analytics script you add to your site is code written by someone else.
+Every WordPress plugin and every JavaScript library you add to your site is code written by someone else, and so is every analytics script.
 If that code has a vulnerability, your site inherits it.

 Over 90% of WordPress security breaches come from plugins, not WordPress itself.
 The average WordPress site runs 20-30 plugins, each one a potential entry point.

 This is one of the strongest arguments for hand-coded websites over template builders.
 A custom-built site runs only the code it needs.
-Every dependency is deliberate, every library is maintained, and you can account for every line that runs on your server.
+Every dependency is deliberate and every library is maintained, so you can account for every line that runs on your server.
+There is a deeper look at what goes into a properly built site in under the hood.

 Every Flow-Through build follows this principle.
 You get a clear picture of exactly what code is running and why it is there.

 When a customer fills in your contact form, where does that data go?
-On a properly built site, the answer is clear: encrypted in transit, validated on the server, stored securely, accessible only to you.
+On a properly built site, the answer is clear.
+It is encrypted in transit and validated on the server, then stored securely where only you can reach it.

 On many small business sites, the picture looks different.
 Form data travelling over plain HTTP.
 Submissions sitting in an unencrypted database.
 Customer email addresses visible in URL parameters.
 Admin panels accessible at /wp-admin with default credentials still in place.

 From 1 July 2026, the $3 million turnover exemption for the Privacy Act is being removed.
-Small businesses will need to comply with the Australian Privacy Principles, including how they collect, store, and handle customer data through their websites.
+Small businesses will need to comply with the Australian Privacy Principles, including how they collect and store customer data through their websites, and how they handle it.

 The Essential Eight and Australian Compliance